-After harvest, the basal portion of the stalk of the flower was kept in water to prevent drying out and Flowers were cleaned with shampoo in clean water to remove the adhering particles of dust, pesticides or fungicides for shining effect.
+After harvest, the basal portion of the flower’s stalk was kept in water to prevent drying out.
+Flowers were cleaned with shampoo in clean water to remove the adhering particles of dust, pesticides, or fungicides for shining effect.

 The care was taken while transporting flowers by placing a piece of cotton soaked in water at the end of the stem to

 Anthurium cultivation Economic